Pulmonary Langerhans cell histiocytosis

 Pulmonary Langerhans cell histiocytosis has variable appearance depending on the stage of the disease, ranging from small peribronchiolar nodular opacities to multiple irregularly-shaped cysts.
 There is a mid and upper zone predilection 1,3,4.

 The earliest change is a diffuse bilateral symmetrical reticulonodular pattern with a predilection for the mid and upper zones.
 The ill-defined nodules range from 1-10 mm in size.
 Later, cyst formation may be seen or may mimic a honeycomb appearance due to a summation of air-filled cysts.
 Cysts can be identified in only 1-15% of cases 1, and range from 1-3 cm in diameter.
 There is a preservation of lung volumes or even hyperinflation 1,3,4.
 Reduced lung volumes are uncommon and only seen in end-stage fibrotic cases 4.
-Lymph node enlargement visible on chest x-rays is rare 4.
+Lymph node enlargement visible on chest x-ray is rare 4.

 As is usually the case, CT and especially HRCT is superior to plain chest radiography in identifying both the reticulonodular opacities and cysts 1,3,4.
-Distribution is the key in differentiating pulmonary Langerhans cell histiocytosis from other cystic lung diseases with a predilection for the mid and upper zones and regional sparing of the costophrenic recesses, anterior right middle lobe and lingula left upper lobe 1,3,4.
+Distribution is the key in differentiating pulmonary Langerhans cell histiocytosis from other cystic lung diseases with a predilection for the mid and upper zones and regional sparing of the costophrenic recesses, anterior right middle lobe and lingula of the left upper lobe 1,3,4.

 - more pronounced early in the disease